 The impacts of construction erosion and sedimentation and post-construction stormwater runoff quantity and quality can adversely affect public safety, public and private property, surface water drinking water supplies, groundwater resources including drinking water supplies, recreation, aquatic habitats, fish and other aquatic life, property values and other uses of lands and waters.
+These impacts can cause issues for homeowners and their neighbors such as flooding of basements, damage to utilities and property, ponding, impacts to vegetation, erosion, and sedimentation of yards, among many other issues.
+These regulations are intended to help homeowners complete their projects and avoid these adverse impacts to their property and to their neighbors' properties.

-These Regulations have been established to provide reasonable guidance for the regulation of design, construction and post-development stormwater runoff for the purpose of protecting local water resources from degradation.
+These Regulations have been established to provide reasonable guidance in furtherance of the provisions of the Stormwater Management Bylaw for the regulation of design, construction, and post-development stormwater runoff for the purpose of protecting local water resources from degradation.
 It is in the public interest to regulate construction erosion and sedimentation and post-construction stormwater runoff discharges in order to control and minimize increases in stormwater runoff rates and volumes, soil and stream channel erosion and sedimentation, and nonpoint source pollution associated with construction and post-construction stormwater runoff.